yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

    zzz,NULL,xxxCRLF

 ## Empty files
-Implementers should be aware that in accordance to this specification a file does not need to contain any comments or records.
+Implementers should be aware that in accordance to this document a file does not need to contain any comments or records.
 Therefore, an empty file with zero bytes is considered valid.

 ## Empty lines
-This specification recommends but doesn't require having the same number of fields in every line.
+This document recommends but doesn't require having the same number of fields in every line.
 This allows CSV files to have empty lines without any fields at all.
-Implementors may choose to skip empty lines instead of parsing them but this specification does not dictate such behavior.
+Implementors may choose to skip empty lines instead of parsing them but this document does not dictate such behavior.

 Example of a CSV file with empty lines: